 - Revolutionary VR weapon handling and shooting mechanics.
 Utterly unparalleled in attention to detail here.

 - Good plot progression, unravels twists in an interesting manner

 - Puzzle gameplay is too repetitive and simple, big downgrade from the previous games in this regard

 - The game plays it too safe, never opening up and introducing quite enough gameplay variety for encounters, combat, puzzles, platforming, functional level design

-- The flashlight needs to be manually controlled, not just automatic since there were many times I wanted to use it but couldn’t
+- The flashlight needs to be manually controlled, not just automatic since there were many times I wanted to use it but couldn’t (a mod fixes this)

 - Controversial ending decision, but we need to see how it pans out in the next game